vigimite/aqueducts/docs/schema_reference.md

 | -------- | ----------------- |
 | **Type** | `boolean or null` |

-**Description:** set to `true` to treat first row of CSV as the header column names will be infered from the header, if there is no header the column names are `column_1, column_2, ... column_x`
+**Description:** set to `true` to treat first row of CSV as the header column names will be inferred from the header, if there is no header the column names are `column_1, column_2, ... column_x`

 ----------------------------------------------------